lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     :alt: Plot showing the distance between the walls as a function of time.
     :class: only-dark

+..  container:: figurelegend

-    Distance between the walls as a function of time.
+    Figure: Distance between the walls as a function of time.
 After 10 ps, the distance between the walls is very close to its final equilibrium value.

 ..  container:: justify

-    Note that for actual reseach, it is recommended to run this equilibration step for longer times to make sure that proper equilibration was reached.
-Here, since the slowest process is the ionic diffusion, the equilibration should be longer than the typical diffusion time of the ions over the size of the pore (~3 nm), i.e. of the order of the nanosecond.
+    Note that it is generaly recommended to run longer equilibration.
+    Here for instance, the slowest
+    process is the ionic diffusion.
+Therefore the equilibration should in principle be longer than the time the ions need to diffuse over the size of the pore (:math:`\approx 3` nm), i.e. of the order of the nanosecond.

 Imposed shearing
 ================

 ..  container:: justify

-    From the equilibrated configuration, let us impose the motion of the two walls in order to shear the electrolyte.
+    From the equilibrated configuration, let us impose a laterial motion to the two walls and shear the electrolyte.
     In a new folder called *Shearing/*,
-    create a new input that starts like the previous ones:
+    create a new *input.lammps* file that starts like the previous ones:

 ..  code-block:: lammps
-    :caption: *to be copied in Shearing/input.lammps*

     # Initialisation
     boundary p p p